Flag of Kuwait

 In 2005, it became the design of the world's largest kite at a size of 1019 square metres.
 It was made in New Zealand by Peter Lynn, launched to the public for the first time in 2004 in the United Kingdom, officially launched in Kuwait in 2005, and has not been surpassed since.

+The flag can also appear to resemble the corner of a room, with the green and red being the ceiling and floor, and mismatched black and white walls.

 Construction sheet

 Standard of the Emir

 The current Emir of Kuwait has a personal royal standard, which is the national flag with a yellow crown on the green stripe.